maxamillion/ansible-docker-registry/docker-registry/README.md

 If this is being used to deploy on RHEL/CentOS (or a derivative distro such as Scientific Linux, Amazon Linux, etc) then EPEL is required.
 There are many ansible roles to satisfy this, two recommendations are: goozbach.EPEL or Rackspace_Automation.epel

+NOTE: bennojoy.redis installs EPEL for EL6 and is a dependency, at this time that requirement is deferred.

 If this is being used to deploy on Fedora, no requirements necessary.
 All needed packages are in the Fedora repositories.

 Role Variables